infiniticio/docs.infinitic.io/src/pages/docs/playbooks/operations.md

     * OAUTH2

-      a) Download the file and save it to a safe place (e.g. to `/Users/gilles/.sn/infinitic-admin.json`)
+      a - Download the file and save it to a safe place (e.g. to `/Users/gilles/.sn/infinitic-admin.json`)

-      b) Then your Infinitic pulsar configuration is:
+      b - Then your Infinitic pulsar configuration is:

       ```yaml
       pulsar: